UBC-MDS/beautiful-jekyll/resources_pages/quiz.md

 - Accept the invitation to join MDS 5XX
   - You only need to do this once, and please DM the course coordinator if you have issues viewing the invitation.
 - You will be able to book quizzes and view your booked quiz times and locations, under Exam reservations.
+- Follow the instructions [here](https://cbtf.ubc.ca/students/reservations) to make reservations.
+- Please make reservations early, as the spots can run out

 ### Quiz Logistics